 How can curated content provide such incredible value?
 Consistently collecting new content will keep you up to date with latest developments in your industry; sharing others’ content decreases the amount of time you need to spend creating new, original material; and using timely, relevant pieces of content will motivate followers to keep up with your posts and spread the word about you.

 Furthermore, showing support for your colleagues builds relationships and trust.
 Your colleagues will understand that you’re not just out for yourself, and your followers will view you as a trustworthy expert who cares about more than just money.
-Followers that trust you are more likely to become customers, so when you balance curated content with your unique, original contributions, your conversion rates will increase.
+Followers who trust you are more likely to become customers, so when you balance curated content with your unique, original contributions, your conversion rates will increase.

 How Does Content Curation Affect SEO?

 Well-curated content makes your online presence more attractive to search engines via posting frequency, keyword use, and links.